-Terrestrial ecology was conducted on 21st September 2006.
-The demarcation of the stream buffer zone had been established for Streams A, B1 and B2, the works fronts and haul roads had advanced beyond Stream B and reached near Stream C at the time of the monitoring survey.
-Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.
+Terrestrial ecology monitoring was conducted on 27th October 2006.
+The demarcation of the stream buffer zone had been established for Stream A and Stream B, the works fronts and haul roads had advanced beyond Stream B and reached near Stream C at the time of the monitoring survey.
+Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. The downstream section of Stream A channel had been was accidentally filled up by boulders, and Remedial work was not implemented by the Contractor to clear the rubbles and restore the downstream manually.
+In general, Streams B, C and D and the riparian vegetation were still in natural conditions similar to the condition during the Baseline Survey.